threedworld-mit/tdw/Documentation/lessons/scene_setup_high_level/overview.md

-##### Objects and Scenes
+##### Scene Setup (High-Level APIs)

 # Overview

-These lessons will cover the basics of how to populate a [scene](../core_concepts/scenes.md) with [objects](../core_concepts/objects.md).
-Broadly speaking, there are three ways to do this:
+This sub-section of the "scene setup" guide covers TDW's high-level scene setup APIs.

+Broadly speaking, all scene setup processes can be described as being in one of three categories:

 1. **Procedural generation**
 2. **Scripted object placement**
-2. **Hybrid**
+3. **Hybrid**

-TDW includes built-in solutions for both scripted object placement and procedural object placement, as well as low-level API calls to allow the user to define either type of process.

 ## Procedural Generation

-Procedural generation ("proc-gen") is a common technique in video game design to generate highly variable environments.
+Procedural generation ("proc-gen") is a common technique in video game and digital art design to algorithmically generate content.
+Proc-gen is used not just for scene generation but also for poetry, music, and so on.

-In video games and other digital media, proc-gen can be used for virtually anything.
-It's possible to procedurally generate 3D scenes, poetry, audio, and so on.

 In TDW, proc-gen usually refers to an algorithm for populating a scene with objects.
 It sometimes can refer to generating the scene itself.
 Proc-gen can also refer to more abstract randomness in the scene; for example, setting a random [HDRI skybox](../photorealism/lighting.md) could be considered procedural generation.
 There is no single canonical way to do proc-gen, although TDW includes some code to do common proc-gen tasks for you.